 Gusto makes payroll, benefits, and HR actually easy.

-The open enrollment period for the individual market runs from November 1 to December 15 every year, although your specific timeframe may be a smidge different, depending on where you live.
-For employer-sponsored group health insurance plans, open enrollment dates can differ.
+The HealthCare.gov open enrollment period generally runs from November 1 to December 15 every year, although your state’s specific time frame may be different, depending on whether you live in a state with a state-run exchange.

 This list of 2020 open enrollment dates provides an overview of deadlines for state-run exchanges.

-First, if you already offer health insurance, figure out when your plan’s renewal period is.
-That’s the perfect time to conduct an audit of your current plan.
+If you already offer health insurance, check your plan’s renewal period.
+That’s the ideal time to conduct an audit of your current plan.

-During your renewal period, run through the following list of questions, either on your own or with your broker:
+During your renewal period, think through the following questions:

 - Have your medical, dental, or vision plans changed?
 If so, is the change positive (more coverage, better cost, etc.) or negative?